jupyter/nbconvert/docs/source/architecture.rst

 Writers
 -------

-A :class:`.Writer` takes care of writing the resulting file(s) where they should end up.
+A *Writer* takes care of writing the resulting file(s) where they should end up.
 There are two basic Writers in nbconvert:

 1. stdout - writes the result to stdout (for pipe-style workflows)